neondatabase/website/content/changelog/2022-07-19-storage-release/index.md

 ### Bug fixes

-- Postgres Compute: Fixed `CREATE EXTENSION` for users that are not database owners.
+- Compute: Fixed `CREATE EXTENSION` for users that are not database owners.
 - Safekeeper: Fixed the walreceiver connection selection mechanism:
   - Reconnecting to safekeeper immediately after it fails is now avoided by limiting candidates to those with fewest connection attempts.
   - Increased the `max_lsn_wal_lag` default setting to avoid constant reconnections during normal work.